Marcela-Rocha-Martins/project-game/readme.md

 ## Kitten Class

-The `Kitten` class represents the cat character in the game.
+The `Kitten` class represents the cat player in the game.
 It manages the cat's position, movement, animations, collision detection, and interaction with other game elements.

 ### Properties